 Brisbane’s iconic pancake stop

 Pancake Manor is a Brisbane institution and one of the city’s most famous late-night haunts.
 But you can drop in at any time of the day (anywhere from 8am into the wee hours of the morning) for a stack of fluffy pancakes or plate-sized crepes.
 If there’s a pancake you can imagine – sweet or savoury – Pancake Manor has it.
-They do also offer a regular menu with things like chips, nachos, burgers, steak and salads.
+They also offer a regular menu with chips, nachos, burgers, steak and salads.

 Doughnuts and doughnuts